trevordbunch/cis411_lab3_uiux/labreports/LAB_wesleyyycheah.md

 2. I believe my team did well in terms of going simple.
 Even though our application is different from our competitors in terms of the social aspect, as that is our competitive edge, we went simple as to just starting low as in only focusing on creating goals.
 3. How our team could improve next time would be how our use case can be more complicated when we confirm more of our applications features.

-# 4. Your UX Rule (Extra Credit)
-If you opt to do extra credit, then include it here.